Study Abroad Program Overview

 Both internships and directed research projects are conducted under close academic supervision and require relevant outside reading, regular meetings with a faculty guide, weekly journals, and a final paper or project with accompanying presentation.
 Intern managers and faculty guides will give you at least one discrete task they can accomplish in the time of their internship/research project.
 The final product of the internship/directed research will be a paper and accompanying presentation that report and reflect on the student’s experience, shared during the final three days of the program.

 You will earn a total of 9 UC quarter units: 4.5 units for the Contemporary India seminar, and 4.5 units for your internship or directed research project.
+All work must be completed for a letter grade; the P/NP option is not available.

 All students should work with their home campus academic departments to identify potential requirements that could be fulfilled through these units, and any criteria necessary to satisfy that requirement (particularly in developing their internship or research topic).